lingo-app/developer-docs/docs-website/_guides/Overview.md

 order: 100
 ---

-The Lingo API is currently in Beta.

-We hope this will empower you to use Lingo in new and exciting ways.
-We encourage you to explore any and all possible use cases but please let us know what you are doing.
-This will help us understand how to push the API forward.
-That said, do remember this is still in beta.

 ## Getting access

 API Access is available for all Spaces on the Plus or enterpise plans.

-Note: While in beta, API access is only availble by request.
+The option to create an API token will only be displayed for spaces on these plans.

 ## Creating a token